junggon/gear/examples/3rdparty/freeglut/Readme.txt

 “C:\Program Files\Common Files\MSVC\freeglut\” on a typical Windows system.
 Copy
 the “lib\” and “include\” folders from this zip archive to that location.

-The freeglut DLL should either be placed in the same folder as your application, or can be installed in a system-wide folder which appears in your %PATH% environment variable.
-On a 32 bit Windows system this is typically “C:\Windows\System32\”, and on a 64 bit Windows system this is typically “C:\Windows\SysWOW64\”.
+The appropriate freeglut DLL can either be placed in the same folder as your application, or can be installed in a system-wide folder which appears in your
+%PATH% environment variable.
+Be careful not to mix the 32 bit DLL up with the 64 bit DLL, as they are not interchangeable.

-Compiling Applications
+Compiling 32 bit Applications

-To create a freeglut application, create a new Win32 C++ project in MSVC.
+To create a 32 bit freeglut application, create a new Win32 C++ project in MSVC.
 From the “Win32 Application Wizard”, choose a “Windows application”, check the “Empty project” box, and submit.

 You’ll now need to configure the compiler and linker settings.
 Open up the